 TIP: The butter needs to be room temperature before using.
 If it is even slightly warm it will lead to the cookies spreading more in the oven and causing the cookie dough consistency to be more soft.
 If the butter is not cooled after 15 minutes, place in the freezer for 10 minutes to rapidly cool it.

-1 cup Plus 2 tablespoon Unsalted butter
+1 cup Plus 2 TBSP Unsalted butter

 • In a medium sized bowl, sift together the flour, baking soda, baking powder, salt, cream of tartar, and cornstarch.
 Set aside.

-2 ⅔ cups All-purpose flour, 1 ½ teaspoon Cream of tartar, 1 tablespoon Cornstarch, ¼ teaspoon Baking soda, ¼ teaspoon Baking powder, 1 teaspoon Salt
+2 2/3 cups All-purpose flour, 1 1/2 tsp Cream of tartar, 1 TBSP Cornstarch, 1/4 tsp Baking soda, 1/4 tsp Baking powder, 1 tsp Salt

 • In a large bowl, mix the browned butter and sugar.
 Add in the vanilla and eggs.
 Stir until combined.
 Fold in the dry ingredients.